Jiaoyang-Li/EECBS/README.md

 make
 ```

-Download the MAPF instances from the MAPF benchmark (https://movingai.com/benchmarks/mapf/index.html).
+You also need to download the MAPF instances from the MAPF benchmark (https://movingai.com/benchmarks/mapf/index.html).

 Then, you are able to run the code:
 ```